Divyagowribabu/Data_Engineering-Assignment/googlecolab/README.md

-This folder contains Google Colab notebooks for the assignment.
+This folder contains Google Colab notebooks for the Data Engineering assignment.